breatheco-de/content/src/content/lesson/[draft]crow-foot-notation.md

 ---
 title: "Crow's Foot Notation"
-subtitle: "A number of data modelling techniques are being used today.
-One of the most common is the Entity Relationship Diagram (ERD).
-There are several ERD notation available: today we will be using Crow's Foot Notation"
+subtitle: "There are several methods we can use for data modelling.
+Here you will learn about the Crow's foot notation."
 cover_local: "../../assets/images/image0-cfn.png"
 textColor: "white"
 date: "2020-10-19T12:36:30-04:00"